How often have you finished a meeting and thought to yourself, “What just happened?”

 - A reminder of upcoming projects and deadlines,

-- A handy summary for those who couldn’t attend a meeting, and
+- A handy summary for those who can’t attend a meeting,

-- A record of a company’s progress during a specific period.
+- A record of a company’s progress during a specific period, and

 What is the purpose of meeting minutes?